Cannabis and Cannabinoids (PDQ®)–Patient Version

 The use of Cannabis for medicinal purposes dates back at least 3,000 years.
 It came into use in Western medicine in the 19th century and was said to relieve pain, inflammation, spasms, and convulsions.

-Although Cannabis was not believed to have any medicinal use, the U.S. government distributed it to patients on a case-by-case basis under the Compassionate Use Investigational New Drug (IND) program between 1978 and 1992.
+Although Cannabis was not believed to have any medicinal use, the U.S. government distributed it to patients on a case-by-case basis under the Compassionate Use Investigational New Drug (IND) program started in 1978.
+This program was closed to new patients in 1992.

 If Cannabis is illegal, how do some cancer patients in the United States use it?